Chaos A.D.: Musical style

 Out of the boredom of playing the Arise songs for two years straight and concerned about the threat of musically stagnating, Sepultura pushed the envelope on Chaos A.D.
 The new material came out slower, with more emphasis on groove than speed.
 The first track, "Refuse/Resist", revealed the band's new direction.
 The song starts with the heartbeat of Max's then-unborn first son, Zyon, followed by some Afro-Brazilian drumming reminiscent of Salvador, Bahia samba-reggae group Olodum.
 About the track's introductory guitar riff, Max said it "could have been created by a death metal band."

 According to Max Cavalera, "diversity was the key to Chaos A.D.", also saying "Biotech Is Godzilla" was "pure hardcore".
 "Nomad", with its characteristically slow riffs, was described by lead guitarist Andreas Kisser as their answer to Metallica's "Sad but True".
 The album also featured Sepultura's first all-acoustic incursion, "Kaiowas".
 "It's like a mixture of Led Zeppelin, Sonic Youth and Olodum", said Max of that particular song.

 Chaos A.D. was their first record to use some lower guitar tunings.
-Half of the songs in the album are tuned down to D standard, except for "Kaiowas", which is in drop C♯ tuning.
+Half of the songs in the album are tuned down to D standard, except for "Kaiowas" and “Propaganda,” which are in drop C♯ and D♯ standard tunings, respectively.
 Max Cavalera said he "had to fight Andreas over" retuning the guitars to D, partly because all of Sepultura's songs, until then, were written in standard tuning.
 He argued that Black Sabbath also played in D, and they could do the same.